johnalison/WorkingPhilosophy/Lists.md

 - Infants prior to the 1980s where not anesthetized during major surgery, on belief that couldnt feel pain.

 # Things where experts disagree
 Can tell where we don't really understand problems when experts wildly disagree.
-LIST  In these cases understand BOTH sides.
+In these cases understand BOTH sides.
 Silly to pick one.

 - Interpretations of QM
 - Fermi Paradox